 This piece is an outdoor fireplace, but the concept can work anywhere.
 A riotous blend of colors and tile shapes almost distracts from the actual fire!
 Mosaic wall art is actually tough enough to be used outside.
 If you’re looking for ways to enhance your outdoor living area, it’s versatile and can withstand the elements.

-You can reproduce either of these looks easily with a mosaic tile art piece.
+You can reproduce either of these looks easily with a fire flame mosaic pattern.
 One like this can be customized to fit the dimensions of your own fireplace project.

 This surround was done in 1901 and still looks fresh today.
 The colors and design are just as attractive to the modern eye.
 This particular piece was designed by George Washington Maher and was part of the Patrick King House in Chicago.